cubic

 Commands:

-instances List all virtual machine instances
+instances List VM instances

-images List all supported virtual machine images
+images List VM images

-ports List forwarded ports for all virtual machine instances
+ports List ports for VM instances

-start Start virtual machine instances
+start Start VM instances

-stop Stop virtual machine instances
+stop Stop VM instances

-restart Restart virtual machine instances
+restart Restart VM instances

-delete Delete one or more virtual machine instances
+delete Delete VM instances

-completions Generate command completions for your shell
+completions Generate shell completion scripts

 Options: